dcunited001/dcunited001.github.io/_drafts/daedalian-themes.md

   - universal, mystic karma
   - the practical karma accrued through the aggregate perception of one's own actions by those around him/her

+# Story Ideas

+### Unknown Hemlock

+- Socrates & Unknown Hemlock (surreptitious administration of a drug)
+  - socrates instead realizes he can continue to live while being medicated w/o consent, but doesn't want to, since it numbs his mind.
+  - he instead find the location of the surreptitiously medicated food/drink and decides to overdose on it, making it the fault of those he was in care of.
+  - since it was secret to mostly everyone, the toxicology report comes as a major surprise.

+### How to Convey (future) Loss Without Words

+- A lady who's never managed to live her life but miraculously had kids after being told it was impossible.
+  - her cancer returns again and again. she knows she's terminally ill, yet her & her husband don't want to tell their daughter {2-3 y/o}
+    - i need to know a lot more about developmental psychology of children at this age before i could decide
+  - she loves her daughter very much but wants to use her own death as a means to teach her daughter about loss
+    - true, painful loss because she doesn't know how to best use her last months/years w/ her family & her daughter is too young to understand life/death.
+  - is this a realistic interpretation? was it?
+  - topics of themes: mortality, life, and beginning/end of life
+    - deciding what to do with her last few months. planning on either trying to explain it to her daughter or making the most of it, so that it means more, but is a heavier loss at the same time.
+  - how does this family decide to do this? why does she decide to do this? and what kind of experiences has the mother had through her life to lead her to make this decision?
+    - why is it different than what other parents might do? is it that different?
+      - {perhaps she and her husband are slightly older and hadn't had kids yet, so she has a different take on life & never expected to have a kid, but always wanted one}
+  - {this situation played out beside me at the coffee shop. as i'm typing this note in, i mostly only remember how profound it was when it happened, but I'm trying to remember why}
+    - i could tell she was sick and i knew her daughter didn't know. i didn't leer or stare or anything, but that's what came across. when i realized this i immediately became overwhelmingly sad. i may have had to get up from my table.
+      - it was the way the daughter responded to something